Al3k5a24/Taxi-Booking/ReadMe.md

 ## Usage

-- Login as user or admin
+- Login as driver or admin
 - Book rides with pickup/dropoff info
 - Admin can view and manage all users, drivers, and rides
 - Monitor statistics via dashboard